jonsuh/jonsuh.com/_posts/2015-03-28-font-loading-with-font-events.md

 {% include image.html src="foit.jpg" caption="FOIT when traditionally loading custom web fonts (throttled on a 3G network)" %}

 Notice that as the page loads, the text becomes invisible in frames 2 and 3 (the type is set in Helvetica in frame 1 and Roboto in frame 4), which makes the content of the page unreadable.
 Although in many cases the FOIT lasted only 2–4 seconds, it’s definitely noticeable.
+I’ve also experienced the worst-case scenario, which is the content being permanently invisible.

-Your goal should be to get the content to your users as quickly as possible, and when it becomes available, avoid interruptions that may otherwise detract from the experience.
+the goal here is to get the content to your users as quickly as possible at the expense of FOUT and visual changes that occur when the font becomes available.

 ## Detect when fonts have been loaded